Ruby composite on the right was heat-treated for 30 seconds

 Beware: That ruby may be a glass composite

-With the third edition of Colored Gemstones: The Antoinette Matlins Buying Guide hot off the presses, gem and jewelry expert Antoinette Matlins caught me up on the latest developments in colored stones.
-If you’re in the market for rubies, read this before you buy.
+With the third edition of Colored Gemstones: The Antoinette Matlins Buying Guide , gem and jewelry expert Antoinette Matlins caught me up on the latest developments in colored stones.
+The most important change has to do with gem treatments, in particular the introduction of composite ruby, a glass mixture which is being sold globally as genuine ruby.
+If you’re in the market for rubies, read on before you buy.

 Emerald-cut natural ruby with baguette diamonds